rafael-santiago/vigcrack/README.md

 ```

 With this command ``brutus`` tries to decipher any found pattern to the informed plaintexts assuming the passed key length.
-The informed plaintexts in this command sample are the most common trigrams present in English plaintexts.
+The informed plaintexts in this command sample are the most common trigrams present in English texts.

 Eve got the following data into ``report.txt`` file: